 I cannot stress this enough.

-If you don’t communicate your style, personality, and brand values with your photographer, how will he/she have any idea how to capture you?
+If you don’t communicate your style, personality, and values with your photographer, how will he/she have any idea how to capture you?

-If you’ve invested the money in hiring a photographer for your brand photos (and you should!), you don’t want to waste it on lackluster hair and makeup.
+If you’ve invested the money in hiring a photographer for your photos (and you should!), you don’t want to waste it on lackluster hair and makeup.

 Unless you’re amazing at doing your own hairstyling and makeup artistry, pick up that phone and make an appointment!
 Now.
 Do it.

-Be confident in your style and in your brand.
+Be confident in your style and in your business.
 The fashionistas of today could wear a burlap sack down the street and be confident about it, and the next day burlap sacks would be the latest trend in fashion.
 Confidence is far and away the most important thing you should wear every day.